No Man’s Sky Tips and Tricks: Make the most of the No Man’s Sky Next update with these handy hints

 Nothing’s worse than having to wait for your multitool to cool down when you’re mining a big, juicy rock of rare elements.
 That’s why this trick to avoid overheating is essential for those looking to gather resources at speed.

-Use your mining laser as usual and once the bar begins to flash red due to overheating, stop for half a second or so and then carry on, the bar should drop right back to zero and you can keep going.
-You can thank me later.
+Use your mining laser as usual and once the bar begins to flash red due to overheating, stop for half a second or so and then carry on.
+The bar should drop right back to zero and you can keep going.

 You can pin an item by simply hovering over it in your inventory crafting menu and pressing the Pin button.
 Voila.